AFWW

 Author of Women, Power, and the Biology of Peace

-In The Fourth Power, former Senator Gary Hart makes a compelling case for why America needs to have a vision, or as he calls it, A Grand Strategy.
+In The Fourth Power, former Senator Hart makes a compelling case for why America needs to have a vision, or as he calls it, A Grand Strategy.
 (1) He describes (p.
 34) America's ad hoc approach to world problems following the collapse of the Soviet Union and suggests that the doctrinaire orthodoxies of both left and right, liberal and conservative, may have become "so brittle and stale they cannot respond to (these) new realities."

-The components of his Grand Strategy are all included in the grand strategy proposed by A Future Without War: provide security, expand opportunity, and promote liberal democracy (p.
+The components of his Grand Strategy are all included in the grand strategy proposed by A Future Without War: provide security, expand opportunity, and promote liberal democracy (Hart, p.
 15).
 "Neither rabid libertarianism, confirmed liberalism or conservatism, nor rigid militarism should represent an insurmountable obstacle to the action that a major power standing at the complex intersection in a turbulent storm can thoughtfully and intelligently plot (as opposed to plod) its way toward a destination it determines to be in its highest and best interest (p.
 35)."
 (1)

 Other examples of visionary leaders: